cuentademierda1234567890/cat-dog-feeder-wifi-fork/README.md

 ![cat-dog-feeder](https://www.oguzhanavci.com/upload/feeder-4.jpg?raw=true)
 ![cat-dog-feeder](https://www.oguzhanavci.com/upload/feeder-5.jpg?raw=true)

-### Uyarı!
+### Warning!
-- Hobi projesidir.
-Hatasız çalışma garantisi yoktur.
-Lütfen evcil hayvanınızı bu tarz projelere güvenerek yalnız bırakmayın.
-- It's a hobby project.
-There is no guarantee of error-free operation.
-Please do not leave your pet alone relying on such projects.
+- This is a hobby project.
+Error-free operation is not guaranteed.
+Please do not leave your pets unattended relying solely on devices of this kind.